-But entertainment fandoms are completely ruled by the people who make them up.
-They give people a sense of control.
-Yes, the artists, directors, writers, actors and so on are the ones making actual creative decisions, but they make those decisions with the intention of pleasing their fans and target demographic.
-In the internet age, fans have had an enormous impact on the entertainment industry, especially if we consider particular fandom phenomena such as My Little Pony: Friendship is Magic and Game of Thrones.
-Although those shows are very different, they're both similarly influenced by the fans to a large extent.
+But entertainment fandoms are completely ruled by the people.
+They give ordinary people a sense of control.
+Yes, the artists, directors, writers, actors and so on are the ones making actual creative decisions.
+But, they make those decisions with the intention of pleasing their fans and target demographic.
+In the internet age, fans have had an enormous impact on the entertainment industry.

 IN A WORLD where fans are so important to entertainment, critics who shape the opinions of these fans are also important.
 Nowadays, everyone and their grandma has probably written a review of something online, be it a review of a vegetable peeler on Amazon, a brief blog post on the latest blockbuster, or a book-length discussion of the portrayal of gender in video games.

 And while there are not such things as correct and incorrect opinions, there are informed and uninformed opinions, and there are logical and illogical defenses for opinions.
 For example, if I said that I thought the last season of Game of Thrones was the worst season of the show, I would need logical reasons that support my opinion that are consistent with facts.
 I would have to establish criteria for what constitutes a good vs. bad season of the show, and those criteria would have to be logical, thorough, and consistent.

 So here's what you need to research, study, and come to an understanding of before calling yourself a critic.